Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 The generic PAC-Bayesian bound in \cref{propo:generic-pac-bayes-thm} is similar to statements given by~\citet{germain-09a,begin-14a}, while this exact form is due to~\citet{rivasplata-20a}.
 While \cref{cor:first_pac-bayes_subgaussian} is very similar to earlier results, such as the one from~\citet{mcallester-03a}, this exact form is from~\citet{hellstrom-20b}.
 The bound in \cref{cor:MLS_bound} is due to~\citet{maurer-04a}, where the logarithmic factor is improved compared to the result of~\citet{langford-01a}.
 See the work of~\citet{foong-21a} for an in-depth discussion of the tightness of this bound and whether this logarithmic dependence can be improved further. \cref{cor:gamma_kl_div_pacbayes} is implicit in the work of~\citet{mcallester-13a} (who in turn describes the result as a corollary of statements from~\citet{catoni-07a}), while the loosened version in \cref{cor:fast-mcallester-relaxation} is stated explicitly.
+The role of the generic convex function in the bound is studied in \citep{hellstrom-24a}, where optimal choices are established. \cite{jang-23a} used the coin-betting framework from online learning to improve PAC-Bayesian bounds for bounded losses.

 \cref{thm:hostile-data} is due to~\citet{alquier-17a}, and is an extension of a result from~\citet{begin-16a} for bounded losses. \citet{ohnishi-21a} provided a comprehensive treatment of change of measure inequalities with $f$-divergences and their application in PAC-Bayesian bounds, including \cref{thm:ohnishi}, as well as a whole host of additional results.